Which breed of dog does NEADS train most often?

 Service Dog work is not right for every dog.
 Dogs that don’t complete the training (they may have a minor medical issue, be too shy in public, or chase squirrels, for example) make great pets.
 We affectionately call these dogs "Furloughed Favorites."

 NEADS was one of the pioneers in developing this intensive training method.
 People who receive a NEADS Service Dog live on our campus for 10-14 days for extensive training with their new canine partner.
 Our clients are able to immerse themselves in the process of bonding and training with the dog.

 Do Hearing and Service dogs have the same public access rights as guide dogs for people who are blind?

-Is it ok to pet an Assistance Dog when he or she is working?
+Is it ok to pet a Service Dog when he or she is working?

-Assistance Dogs perform an important function for their handler -- any kind of distraction could be dangerous for the person.
-That's why you should always ask before you pet or distract an Assistance Dog.
+Service Dogs perform an important function for their handler -- any kind of distraction could be dangerous for the person.
+That's why you should always ask before you pet or distract a Service Dog.
 Most working dogs will wear a harness, cape or backpack in public to identify them as such.
 Many owners place a patch on the dog’s equipment that reads, “Please don’t pet me, I’m working.”

-What happens when an Assistance Dog can no longer work?
+What happens when an Service Dog can no longer work?

 Usually, the dog is retired as a service animal and becomes a pet for the person with whom the dog was matched.
-The client may also choose to get another Assistance Dog.
+The client may also choose to get another Service Dog.

 If you have a question that you feel belongs on this page, please email us.